Ribosome shunting: Ribosome shunt in Adenovirus

 Ribosome shunting is observed during expression of late adenovirus mRNAs.
-Late adenovirus mRNAs contains a 5’ tripartite leader, a highly conserved 200-nucleotide NTR with a 25- to 44- nucleotide unstructured 5’ conformation followed by a complex group of stable hairpin structure, which confers preferential translation by reducing the requirement for the eIF-4F (cap-binding protein complex), which is inactivated by adenovirus to interfere cellular protein translation.
-When eIF4E is abundant, the subunit binds to the 5' cap on mRNAs, forming a eIF4 complex leading to shunting; however, when eIF4E is altered or deactivated during late adenovirus infection of heat shock, the tripartite leader exclusively and efficiently directs initiation by shunting.
+Late adenovirus mRNAs contains a 5’ tripartite leader, a highly conserved 200-nucleotide NTR with a 25- to 44- nucleotide unstructured 5’ conformation followed by a complex group of stable hairpin structure, which confers preferential translation by reducing the requirement for the eIF-4F (cap-binding protein complex), which is inactivated by adenovirus to interfere with cellular protein translation.
+When eIF4E is abundant, the subunit binds to the 5' cap on mRNAs, forming an eIF4 complex leading to shunting; however, when eIF4E is altered or deactivated during late adenovirus infection of heat shock, the tripartite leader exclusively and efficiently directs initiation by shunting.

 While Adenovirus required tyrosine kinase to infect the cells without it by disrupting the cap-initiation complex known as the tripartite leader.
 It disrupts the process via ribosome shunting, in tyrosine phosphorylation.
-There are two key cites for the binding of the ribosome.
+There are two key sites for the binding of the ribosome.
 In translating viral mRNA and suppressing the translation while being capped by ribosome shunting process.

 In the case of adenovirus late mRNA and hsp70 mRNA, instead of recognition of stop codon of first short ORF, pausing of translation is caused by scanning ribosome with three conserved sequences that are complementary to the 3’ hairpin of 18S ribosomal RNA.
 The mechanism for ribosome shunt involves the larger subunit binding upstream of the start codon.
 The polymerase is then able to leapfrog using protein binding and a power stroke to bypass the start codon on the coding mRNA.
 The tripate is then inserted into the parent strand to create a new binding site for further replication.